madhavan-web/Log-Analysis-Selection/README.md

-# Log Analysis Selection
+# Python CAN Log Analyzer

-A Python application for automotive CAN log analysis.
+A desktop application developed in Python for automotive CAN log analysis.

 ## Features
-- Read log files
+- Load CAN log files
-- Analyze CAN data
+- Analyze and visualize CAN signals
+- PyQt5-based GUI
+- CAN log processing
-- Generate reports
+- Graph plotting

 ## Technologies Used
 - Python